flutter/website/README.md

   this command from the repo root:<br>
   `git submodule update --init --remote`

-> NOTE: At any time during development you can use the submodule command to
+> NOTE: At any time during development, you can use the submodule command to
 > refresh submodules:<br>
 > ```
 > git pull; git submodule update --init --remote